Accessing the homogeneity scale with 21 cm intensity mapping surveys: Abstract

 \section{Abstract}

-The homogeneity scale, $R_{\rm H}$, offers a fundamental test of the Cosmological Principle, yet it has not yet been measured with 21\,cm intensity mapping surveys.
+The homogeneity scale, $R_{\rm H}$, offers a fundamental test of the Cosmological Principle, yet it has not been measured with 21\,cm intensity mapping (IM) surveys.
 A key limitation for such a measurement is the telescope beam, which artificially smooths the observed signal.
 We quantify this effect using the two-point correlation function and the correlation dimension, $\mathcal{D}_2(r)$, to model how beam convolution suppresses intrinsic clustering.
 For any given redshift $z$, we identify a maximum beam width, $\sigma_{\rm max}(z)$, beyond which the homogeneity scale cannot be recovered.
-This limit defines an inaccessible region in the $\sigma \times z$ parameter space, where $R_{\rm H}$ is erased by beam smoothing.
+This limit defines an inaccessible region in the $\sigma - z$ parameter space for homogeneity measurements.
 Applying this framework to several current and upcoming radio telescopes, we assess their ability to probe $R_{\rm H}$.
 Our results provide the first quantitative forecast of the instrumental requirements for measuring the cosmic homogeneity scale with 21\,cm IM, and establish a theoretical basis for future observational applications.